InfosecOTB/td-ai-threat-models/README.md

 ### Reproducing These Results

-To generate similar AI-enhanced threat models using the same tool:
+To generate similar AI-enhanced threat models use td-ai-modeler tool.

 For detailed setup instructions, see the [td-ai-modeler documentation](https://github.com/InfosecOTB/td-ai-modeler).